 Use an old blanket

 Bring your old blankets to your picnic.
-It doesn’t have to match, it doesn’t have to be pretty.
-You are going to use it to sit or lay down.
+It doesn’t have to match, and it doesn’t have to be pretty.
+You are going to use it for sitting or lying down.
 It’s about enjoying the outdoors with your loved ones.
-Save money and just bring your old blanket with you!
+Save money and bring your old blanket with you!

 Make dessert from scratch

 We are so guilty of this.
-We tend to simply go and buy a dessert when we go to picnics.
+We tend to go and buy a dessert when we go to picnics.
 We have gotten wiser by creating simple and delicious desserts from home and taking them there.
-Purchasing store bought desserts can add up, especially when you have multiple picnics in one month.
+Purchasing store-bought desserts can add up, especially when you have multiple picnics in one month.